hantuzun/jetman/README.md

 ## Documentation
+Jetman can execute tests with options and callback.
+It can also save your tests as Postman collections.

 For full documentation refer to [docs](docs).

-Jetman can execute tests with options and callback.
-It can also save your tests as a Postman collection.